-Another major constraint is that MoA are slow to respond to farmer requests for assistance and advice.
-Farmers have difficulty getting MoA to visit their farm to treat their sick animals, but also to do so in a timely manner.
-One Western Division farmer was in this situation and had asked MoA if he could get the medicine to treat them himself, but the MoA officer had declined his request.
+Farmers perceive that MoA are slow to respond to farmer requests for assistance and advice.
+Farmers report that they have difficulty getting MoA to visit their farm to treat their sick animals, but also to do so in a timely manner.
+One Western Division farmer was in this situation and had asked MoA if he could get the medicine to treat them himself, but his request was declined.
 Another farmer in Western division stated: